aframevr/assets/README.md

 # Assets

-Assets (e.g,, models, images, data files, sounds) used in various A-Frame examples and boilerplates.
+Assets (e.g., models, images, data files, sounds) used in various A-Frame examples and boilerplates.

 These assets are hosted at `https://cdn.aframe.io/` with CORS enabled.